 Project variance analysis is an important technique that allows project teams to constantly compare planned performance with actual project data.
-Hence, it assists project teams in identifying and analysing deviations in project performance .
+Hence, it assists project teams in identifying and analyzing deviations in project performance .

 Earned Value Management (EVM) system also offers mathematical equations to calculate variances.
 However, not all organizations use evm for project monitoring and controlling.
 Thus, variance analysis becomes an important tool to analyse project performance.